mongodb/specifications/source/transactions/transactions.rst

 Drivers can safely assume that the ``recoveryToken`` field is always a BSON document but drivers MUST NOT modify the contents of the document.

+.. [#] In 4.2, a new mongos waits for the *outcome* of the transaction but
+       will never itself cause the transaction to be committed.
+If the initial commit on the original mongos itself failed to initiate the transaction's commit sequence, then a retry attempt on a new mongos will block until the transaction is automatically timed out by the cluster.
+In this case, the new mongos will return a transient error indicating that the transaction was aborted.

 Error Reporting and Retrying Transactions
 -----------------------------------------